-The Applicant/Owner/Operator shall prepare an environmental impact analysis addressing the impact the operation will have on the site's natural features, flora, fauna, and adjacent lands; and any mitigation measures necessary to eliminate or minimize these impacts.
+The Applicant/Owner/Operator shall prepare an environmental impact analysis addressing the impact the operation will have on the site's natural features, flora, fauna, adjacent lands, on the social and economic conditions of the Township, and any mitigation measures needed to eliminate or minimize these impacts.

 - A. This section is intended to provide a detailed and thorough analysis using the assembled data required by this Ordinance, not a restatement of assembled data.
-The analysis should address how the various data interrelate and how the proposed operation will affect the environment. - B. Environmental impacts identified in the hydrogeological study, if required for the Extraction Permit application, should be incorporated into this analysis and related to the discussions of other impacts.
-The hydrogeological support data does not have to be re-stated, but should be referenced in this analysis. - C. At a minimum, the analysis shall address the following potential short-term and long-term impacts, including impacts associated with the intended future use of the reclaimed site, and shall include the Applicant/Owner/Operator's planned mitigation measures to minimize the anticipated impacts: - (1) Noise, dust, mud, drainage, erosion, and sedimentation. - (2) Truck traffic and access to and from the site. - (3) Impacts on public road infrastructure. - (4) Impacts to residents near the operation and along the haul route. - (5) Views of the extraction operation site from adjacent roads and properties. - (6) Impacts on watercourses, other bodies of surface water, flood hazard areas, and wetlands. - (7) Impacts on special habitats, and endangered flora or fauna. - (8) Impacts on known archeological and historical features. - (9) Impacts on groundwater supply, level, quality, and flow on site and within 500 feet of the proposed extraction activity. - (10) Impacts on air quality within 1,000 feet of the proposed extraction; and - (11) Any additional environmental impacts that the Applicant/Owner/Operator or Planning Commission determine to be significant or necessary to verify compliance with this Ordinance. - D. In addition to the above items, the analysis shall address the following details: - (1) Inventory the physical environmental elements of the proposed site, with descriptions of the environment as it exists prior to commencement of extraction operations, and as projected after completion of reclamation. - (2) Identify whether the proposed activity is located within 1,000 feet of a residence, 2,000 feet of a school or 500 feet of a commercial development, and address compatibility of the extraction operation with these and other adjacent land uses.
+The analysis should address how the various data interrelate and how the proposed operation will affect human and natural environments. - B. Environmental impacts identified in the hydrogeological study should be incorporated into this analysis and related to the discussions of other impacts.
+The hydrogeological support data does not have to be re-stated, but should be referenced in this analysis. - C. At a minimum, the analysis shall address the following potential short-term and long-term impacts, including impacts associated with the intended future use of the reclaimed site, and shall include the Applicant/Owner/Operator's planned mitigation measures to minimize the anticipated impacts: - (1) Noise, dust, mud, drainage, erosion, and sedimentation. - (2) Truck traffic and access to and from the site. - (3) Impacts on public road infrastructure. - (4) Impacts to residents near the operation and along the haul route. - (5) Changes in social patterns and/or economic conditions of residents. - (6) Views of the extraction operation site from adjacent roads and properties. - (7) Impacts on watercourses, other bodies of surface water, flood hazard areas, and wetlands. - (8) Impacts on special habitats, and endangered flora or fauna. - (9) Impacts on known archeological and historical features. - (10) Impacts on groundwater supply, level, quality, and flow on site and within 2,000 feet of the proposed extraction activity.

+- (11) Impacts on air quality within 1,000 feet of the proposed extraction; and - (12) Any additional impacts on the human or natural environment that the Applicant/Owner/Operator or Planning Commission determine to be significant or necessary to verify compliance with this Ordinance. - D. In addition to the above items, the analysis shall address the following details: - (1) Inventory the physical environmental elements of the proposed site, with descriptions of the environment as it exists prior to commencement of extraction operations, and as projected after completion of reclamation. - Identify whether the proposed activity is located within 1,000 feet of a residence, 2,000 feet of a school or 500 feet of a commercial development, and address compatibility of the extraction operation with these and other adjacent land uses. - (3) Alternatives, if any, to the extraction operation location and the reasons for the choice of the proposed location over those alternatives.